window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments)}; gtag('js', new Date()); gtag('config', 'UA-102181678-1');

 About

 The theatre was built in 1960.
-It is a 498 seat proscenium house (486 seats with the sound board in the house) with a single slightly sloped floor of seating and 2 aisles, and the sightline nearly parallels the stage floor, making the floor barely visible.
+It is a 498 - seat proscenium house (486 seats with the soundboard in the house) with a single slightly sloped floor of seating and two aisles, and the sightline nearly parallels the stage floor, making the floor barely visible.

 The apron wraps around the orchestra pit forming “calipers” which are backed by adjustable louver panels.
-The house is 47′ wide at the pit rail and 67′ wide at the back, and it is 61′ from the pit rail to the back wall.
-The ceiling is about 23′ above the house floor.
-The proscenium and louvers are painted Black.
+The house is 47 feet wide at the pit rail and 67 feet wide at the back, and it is 61 feet from the pit rail to the back wall.
+The ceiling is about 23 feet above the house floor.
+The proscenium and louvers are painted black.

 Because the stage is so far from the audience (almost 30 feet from front row to Grand Drape), many users prefer the pit cover for their events.